vault12/zax-dash/README.md

-# Zax-dash
+# Zax-Dash

-Zax-dash is a simple [AngularJS](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg) single page app to interact with your Zax relay.
-Zax-Dash uses [Glow](https://github.com/vault12/glow) to provide user-friend access point to given relay internal mailboxes.
-We maintain live [Test Server](https://zax_test.vault12.com) that runs our latest build.
-For testing purposes expiration on that relay is set for 30 minutes.
-Zax-dash is implemented using the the [Glow](https://github.com/vault12/glow) library.
-You can read the full [techinical specification here](http://bit.ly/nacl_relay_spec). t
+Zax-Dash is a simple AngularJS single page app to interact with [Zax Relay](https://github.com/vault12/zax), a [NaCl-based Cryptographic Relay](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg).
+Zax-Dash uses the [Glow](https://github.com/vault12/glow) library to provide a user-friendly access point to given relay internal mailboxes.
+We maintain a live [Test Server](https://zax_test.vault12.com) that runs our latest build.
+For testing purposes expiration of any communication on that relay is set for 30 minutes.
+You can read the full [technical specification here](http://bit.ly/nacl_relay_spec).

 ## Dashboard
-The default Zax-dash deployment is included in the Zax repository and can be accessed '/public' (via `/public`).
-You do not need to clone this repository to have the dashboard functionality included on your zax server.
+The default Zax-Dash deployment is included in the Zax repository and can be accessed '/public' (via `/public`).
+You do not need to clone this repository to have the dashboard functionality included on your Zax server.

 ## Getting Started

 #### NodeJS
-In order to build and use Zax-dash from source, you need to have a relatively recent version of nodeJS installed.
+In order to build and use Zax-Dash from source, you need to have a relatively recent version of nodeJS installed.

 #### Installation
-In a terminal, navigate to the directory in which you'd like to install Zax-dash and type the following:
+In a terminal, navigate to the directory in which you'd like to install Zax-Dash and type the following:

 ```Shell
 # get the source